 So whichever team you support, there’s some exciting early season baseball to enjoy during your next NYC trip!
 Want to see more of Yankee Stadium?
 Take a tour!

 Getting In: Baseball tickets are not included with the New York City Explorer Pass®.
-Yankee Stadium Tour tickets, however, are included as an option with the New York City Explorer Pass®.
+Yankee Stadium Tour tickets, however, are available with the New York City Explorer Pass®.

-Sports fans may also enjoy a tour of Madison Square Garden, tickets to which are also included on the pass.
+Sports fans may also enjoy a tour of Madison Square Garden, tickets to which are also available on the pass.

 St. Patrick’s Day Parade